wqking/metapp/doc/metatype.md

 ```

 `getMetaType` is a non-member free function.
-Return a MetaType pointer of type T.
+`getMetaType` returns a MetaType pointer of type T.
 `getMetaType` can be used on any C++ type, the type doesn't need any registering or preprocessing.

 The pointer returned by `getMetaType()` is always the same for the same T. For example,